Armed Forces and COVID-19

 According to the news as of 12 April, logistics Command of Defence Forces conducted disinfection works at the territory of Giorgi Abramishvili Military Hospital and Davit Agmashenebeli National Defence Academy of Ministry of Defence.
 Further information available here.

-As part of the preventive measures against the spread COVID-19, the military of III Infantry Brigade together with the law enforcement officers have been involved in controling quarantine restrictions imposed under the state of emergency at the Lentekhi entrance.
+As part of the preventive measures against the spread COVID-19, the military of III Infantry Brigade together with the law enforcement officers have been involved in controlling quarantine restrictions imposed under the state of emergency at the Lentekhi entrance.

 In May 2020, the Embassy of the United Kingdom of Great Britain and Northern Ireland supported the Georgian Defence Forces for the preventive measures against the spread of COVID-19, more information here.

 Here you can find updates as of the end of April.
-DBwV stressed that the assistance is especially provided by military personnel when the civilian authorities and organisations have reached the limit of their capabilities.
+DBwV stressed that the assistance was especially provided by military personnel when the civilian authorities and organisations have reached the limit of their capabilities.
 Additionally, military personnel helped with the procurement of medical equipment, the provision of beds and storage capacity for civilian facilities.

 All the updated information regarding the engagement of the German armed forces in COVID-19 crisis can be found here.